- Sponsored Content

 For more information, visit barriobread.com.

 For a downtown picnic, swing by Fanny’s Cocina.
-Fancy cheese (including house-made La Luna Creamery chevre), cultured butter, house turkey jerky, Bajo Tierra Kitchen sauerkraut, and assorted beverages fill the fridge.
-The deli case highlights local Merchant’s Garden greens and snacks such as nut bars, peanut butter blondies, chia energy bars, and more.
+Fancy cheese, made in house by baker Nick Carson, cultured butter, house turkey jerky, Bajo Tierra Kitchen sauerkraut, and assorted beverages fill the fridge.

 For more information, call (520) 365-3500 or visit fannyscocina.com.